 St. Joseph Wrongful Death Attorneys

-In Missouri law, a “wrongful death” is a death which, if the person had continued living, would have legally entitled him or her to recover damages in a personal injury law suit.
-A case for wrongful death can be brought by certain surviving family members against the person whose negligence or deliberate wrongful act caused the untimely death.
+In Missouri law, a “wrongful death” is a death which, if the person had continued living, would have legally entitled him or her to recover damages in a personal injury lawsuit.
+A case for wrongful death can be brought by certain surviving family members against the person whose negligence or deliberately wrongful act caused the untimely death.

 Time Limitations and Finding the Right Attorney